shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - grab  team , make plan , on piece miss, ll go great (oceans)
 - grab team, explain problems, go throu, you have other problem at end (italian job) puzzle
-- murder mistery: whn to know what hppened and see if detective is wizer than us
+- murder mystery: when to know what happened and see if detective is wiser than us
-- romances: wish fulfilmetns
+- romances: wish fulfillments
 - change from inactive to proactive